AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 If you have our own project idea then feel free to implement that.
 However, please make sure you README file contain enough information about what your project is about.

+Here are some open datasets to help with your projects: https://docs.microsoft.com/en-us/azure/open-datasets/overview-what-are-open-datasets

 ## Assignment:
 For your assessment you need to complete